.ADANI CARMICHAEL APPEAL OF FEDERAL COURT DECISION

 .ABBOT POINT PORT EXPANSION EA JUDICIAL REVIEW

-Whitsunday Residents Against Dumping v The Department of Environment and Heritage Protection & Adani [5508/16]
+Whitsunday Residents Against Dumping Ltd v Chief Executive, Department of Environment and Heritage Protection & Anor QSC 121

 EDO Qld is representing Whitsunday Residents Against Dumping (WRAD) in an application to the Queensland Supreme Court for judicial review of the Queensland Department of Environment and Heritage Protection’s decision to grant the authority for Adani’s controversial Abbot Point Terminal Zero port expansion.
 This case is about whether the Department properly assessed the project, as required by law, before it approved the proposal.
 The application was filed 3 June 2016, followed by a directions hearing on 24 June 2016 and the one-day judicial review on 7 October 2016.
 The Court’s decision was handed down on 15 June 2017.